TedHusted/awake/awake.md/awake.md

 Choi: Is it time to move on the Vanir and use Elysium as our staging ground?

-###
+***

-Phoebe: Now that we are in the Command Center, Oceanus, what is so important that we can only meet here.
+Phoebe: OK, we are in the Command Center now.
+Oceanus, what is so important that we can only meet here.
 And why it cannot wait for the next scheduled council meeting?

 The Command Center is spartan, even by Elysium standards.
 The far end of the wall is covered by a hologram display equipped with five projectors and an ansible device.
 Another smaller three-dimensional hologram display hangs over the center of the table.
 Clocks showing the time on major colonies align the left and right sides of the room.
 The walls are a plain, institutional violet, like most of the outpost.
 There are no decorations.